Fact-checked

 • Oropharyngeal candidiasis

-• Vulvovaginal candidiasis: persistent, frequent, poorly treatable
+• Vulvovaginal candidiasis: persistent, frequent, difficult to treat

-• Hairy leukoplakia of the mouth
+• Hairy leukoplakia of the oral cavity

 • Autoimmune thrombocytopenic purpura